 Please avoid making comments such as, “I shouldn’t eat this, I ate too much, I am being bad eating this”, etc.

-Any judgements attached to eating and food can be harmful.
+Any judgments attached to eating and food can be harmful.
 Instead, explore these issues inside yourself and determine if you have areas you can heal as well.

 3. Find and attend a support group for loved ones of people struggling with eating disorders